 Thanks for the reading the 25 Days of Giving series!
 Each day through December 25, I’m covering different aspects of charitable giving for both donors and nonprofit leaders.
-Have a topic you want covered or question you want answered regarding charitable giving?
+Have a topic you want to be covered or questions you want answered regarding charitable giving?
 Contact me.

 Another example of personal benefit transfer would be payment to a charity for specific services, and such payments are not deductible.
 In Hernandez v.
 Commissioner, the U.S. Supreme Court determined gifts of fixed amounts to the Church of Scientology (a tax-exempt religious organization) in exchange for personal counseling were not deductible.
 The Court held that such “gifts” were more appropriately considered payments for services rather than charitable contributions.